cmap/psp/README.md

 ---------------------------
   1. First, you must clone this repository into a local directory on your computer.
 For example, I cloned the repository in the directory `/Users/lev/code/proteomics-signature-pipeline`.
 If you need more information about cloning, go to this page provided by Github: https://help.github.com/articles/cloning-a-repository/.

   2. To manage our Python environment, we'll use a program called conda.
 Download conda from the following website: http://conda.pydata.org/miniconda.html.
-Miniconda or Anaconda will do, but I'd recommend Miniconda because it's more light-weight.
+Miniconda or Anaconda will do, but I'd recommend Miniconda because it's more lightweight.

   3. Now, we will continue with the setup in the Terminal, so open the Terminal.